Bitcoin’s Great Irony: The Revolution that Rebuilds the Banks

 That said, crypto still offers opportunity, but only for those who understand liquidity, market psychology, and timing.
 It’s not for those chasing a dream of digital purity because bitcoin may be finite, but opportunity isn’t, and smart investors know the difference between freedom and fantasy.

-What are the best and worst-performing sectors this week?
+What were the best and worst-performing sectors last week?

 What's next for the Australian stock market?